GraphiteEditor/Graphite/libraries/path-bool/README.md

-# path_bool
+# Path Bool

 A Rust library for performing boolean operations on SVG paths.

-`path_bool` is a port of [PathBool.js](https://github.com/r-flash/PathBool.js), providing low-level functionality for boolean operations on complex 2D paths.
+Path Bool is a port of [PathBool.js](https://github.com/r-flash/PathBool.js), providing low-level functionality for boolean operations on complex 2D paths.
 It handles paths with multiple subpaths, self-intersections, and different fill rules.

 ## Features